moranyanuka/icc_code/README.md

 # VBA

-We provide an example script for generating the reconstructed captions throught the VBA with BLIP2 captioner and stable diffusion 2 as the text-to-image model.
+We provide an example script for generating the reconstructed captions through the VBA with BLIP2 captioner and stable diffusion 2 as the text-to-image model.

 Simply run: